 The three LMCs in the Wessex area, have agreed to form a Secretariat comprising the elected Chairman and Vice-Chairman of each LMC.
-This body employs the Chief Executive, Dr. Nigel Watson, and through him, the Chandler's Ford office, a directorate and an administrative team.
+This body employs the Acting Chief Executive, Dr. Gareth Bryant, and through him, the Chandler's Ford office, a directorate and an administrative team.
 This team supports each LMC separately, but the pooling of resources and expertise allows great economy of scale.
 We believe each LMC gets much more for its money than every one having its own separate office and staff.

 It is salutary to think that 25 years ago the Hampshire LMC Secretary used to do his work on the kitchen table in his half-day off.
 Some of the smaller LMCs around the country still function like this today.
 However, we like to think that the breadth and depth of expertise in the Wessex LMCs, using four part-time doctors, and nine staff, provides each of its constituents a nationally recognised high quality service at a cost to the constituents that lies in the middle of the national range.